 The idea was born after a student whose mother works at Tel Hashomer Hospital told the class that there is a room in the hospital called "the games room" where there are various games for hospitalized children.

 She also noted that there was a need for more games in this room, particularly for boys, and that the hospital would be happy to get such games.

 To get the hospital new games, the kids organized a second-hand market at school.
 They decided to collect games, toys, puzzles, dolls and more from students.

 The children turned to the students of the school, both in-person and via email, which was distributed to all the parents with a request for the items and an explanation as to why the items were needed.

 After collecting the items, the children "priced" each item for 1 NIS to 20 NIS.

-The children also took care of the marketing aspect: They advertised in the Moshav that there was a sale, presented all the items on large tables with prices and managed to collect about 1,700 NIS.
+The children also took care of the marketing aspect: They advertised in the Moshav that there was a sale, presented all the items on large tables with prices and managed to collect around 1,700 NIS.

-The students, in coordination with the mother who works in the hospital, came to the "games room" and gave the games that they had purchased for the sick children, in order to cheer them up.
+The students, in coordination with the mother who works in the hospital, came to the "games room" and donated the games that they had purchased for the sick children, in order to cheer them up.

-The children summed up the initiative as a particularly successful, thanks to cooperation along the way between all the factors:
+The children summed up the initiative as a particularly successful, thanks to cooperation along the way between all the following factors: